DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-09-02-updating-the-check-your-answers-and-course-details-pages.md

 We changed the summary list headings to match the updated page titles in the ‘Add course’ and edit course flows.
 We updated:

 - Subject level
-- Subject - if one subject, otherwise we show plural 'Subjects'
+- Subject - if there is only one subject; otherwise, we show plural 'Subjects'
 - Qualification
 - Funding type - if the organisation is a lead school, otherwise we show ‘Teaching apprenticeship’ for accredited bodies
 - Full time or part time
-- Location - if one location, otherwise we show plural 'Locations'
+- Location - if there is only one location; otherwise, we show plural 'Locations'
 - Applications open date
 - Course start date